-In every organization, there are moments whose significance can only be seen in hindsight — seemingly ordinary situations, short conversations by the desk, exchanges between meetings, or jokes during a company trip.
-At LBKP, one such moment was the May integration trip, when — before the first coffee — several people had the same thought: there is huge potential in our teams that goes beyond daily responsibilities, and it is worth creating a space where this potential can fully shine.
+In every organisation, there are moments whose significance only becomes clear with the benefit of hindsight.
+At LBKP, one such moment was a team-building trip, when several people had the same thought: that there is enormous potential within our teams that goes beyond our day-to-day duties, and that it would be worthwhile to create a space where this potential could be showcased to the outside world.

 How did It Actually Start?